Annie Vallotton

 Anne Marie Vallotton (21 February 1915 – 28 December 2013) was a Swiss and French artist best known for her illustrations in the Good News Bible.
-According to Harpercollins, Vallotton is the bestselling artist of all time, thanks to worldwide sales of the Good News Bible in excess of 225 million.
+According to HarperCollins, Vallotton is the bestselling artist of all time, thanks to worldwide sales of the Good News Bible in excess of 225 million.

 Early life

 Vallotton was born in Lausanne, Switzerland, the daughter of Swiss writer, teacher and journalist Benjamin Vallotton who had studied theology in Munich and Paris; her mother had been born in Alsace, the granddaughter of a Lutheran pastor.
 Her father's cousin was the painter, Félix Vallotton.
 During World War II, she and her sister Gritou worked for the Resistance; she used her Swiss nationality to help her transport mail.
-Vallotton also worked in a refugee centre in Toulouse where she painted frescos on the walls in attempt to make them more welcoming to families from Poland, Estonia and other Baltic states.
+Vallotton also worked in a refugee centre in Toulouse where she painted murals on the walls in attempt to make them more welcoming to families from Poland, Estonia and other Baltic states.
 While at the centre, Vallotton befriended Resistance fighter Berty Albrecht who had been baptized by Vallotton's grandfather.